Updated on Dec 7 2021

 The portrait Wyon's designed and engraved in 1846 is different in many ways from his previous images of Victoria.
 For starters, the effigy is hardly truncated and dominates the available space.
 Her shoulders, clothed in sumptuously detailed robes, extend nearly to the bottom edge while her crown brushes the top.
 The crown is a notable aspect of the design.
 It's St Edward's Crown, used since medieval times and restored for Victoria's ancestor, Charles II.
 Charles was the last monarch to have appeared crowned on his coinage.
 After his initial hammered issue, his coins and those of his successors bore bare headed portraits or featured stylised laurels.
 Wyon bucks the trend, crowning his Queen.

-Saint Edward the Confessor wears a golden crown in the opening scene of the Bayeux tapestry.
-The crown used in royal coronations, St Edward's Crown, is named after the Anglo-Saxon King and features on the Gothic Crown.
+Edward the Confessor wears a golden crown in the opening scene of the Bayeux tapestry.
+St Edward's Crown, used in royal coronations is named after the Anglo-Saxon King and features on the Gothic Crown.
 CC0 1.0.

 A stylised version of St Edward's Crown again appears on the reverse of the Gothic Crown.
 The reverse was engraved by Wyon but designed by William Dyce.
 Dyce was a Scottish artist, known for his role in British art education.
 He was painter, primarily, though his designs were sometime adapted for coins and medals.
 The product Wyon and Dyce collaborated on features four crowned shields, forming a cross around the arms of the Order of the Garter.
 Two of the shields feature the arms of England: three lions passant.
 The other two are emblazoned with the arms of Ireland and Scotland: a harp, and a lion rampant respectively.
 Between the shields are more national emblems: roses, a thistle and a shamrock.
 It's an elaborate, dense design that crowds the surface of the coin.